 There are also web services that can generate a QR code.
 I used the Kaywa site to create the above examples.

 A Microsoft Tag is a 2D barcode whose intended use is similar to that of QR codes.
-In comparison Tag barcodes can be much smaller than QR ones because they use different symbol shapes in geometric patterns and multiple colors or tints to embed more information in less space.
-Microsoft refer to this as a High Capacity Color Barcode (HCCB).
+In comparison, Tag barcodes can be much smaller than QR ones because they use different symbol shapes in geometric patterns and multiple colors or tints to embed more information in less space.
+Microsoft refers to this as a High Capacity Color Barcode (HCCB).
 A major difference with QR codes is that Microsoft Tags don’t actually store the information.
 All the barcode contains is a unique ID which the reader application needs to send to Microsoft’s servers.
 They will then send back all the linked information.
 This way more information or a wider variety of data can be included.
 The disadvantages are that the reader application needs to be online and there may also be privacy concerns with this server-based approach.
 Given their small size and the use of color (which admittedly isn’t mandatory) my guess is that Microsoft Tags are more difficult to print in offset.

 Two other alternatives to QR codes are SpyderLynk SnapTag and JagTag.